asheldo/jp-radish-npm/README.md

 ### PouchDB

-Everything I work on outside of work these days is exploring progressive, offline-first approaches to web apps.
+A key tool/ecosystem for exploring progressive, offline-first approaches to web apps.

 ### React

-Of course.
+Of course -- see framework provided details below

-## Screenshots
+## PokornyX Screenshot

 ![wordhus-3001_victory](https://user-images.githubusercontent.com/1759117/35420005-5f70c89c-01f8-11e8-8b1c-47d2a8755af8.png)

-## Frameworks
+## React Frameworks Details

-### Progressive offline-first supported by PouchDB in browser / CouchDB on server.

 ### This REACT project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Framework Guidance

-### Table of Contents
+### Create React App - Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)
 - [Sending Feedback](#sending-feedback)